Address: Physical Address: 33 Chapel Lane, Holderness NH, 03245 Mailing Address: P.O. Box 1879 Plymouth, NH 03264-1879

 Notable Alumni:Julia Ford ’08 (Olympian), Chris Davenport ’89 (Ski Hall of Fame), Andy Martin ’92, Chris Pederson ’88, Converse Fields ’08, Nick Martini ’92, Sophia Swartz ’09, Ian Harvey ’86 (Olympian), Charlie “Spike” Kellogg ’58 (Olympian), Walter Malmquist '74 (Olympian), Fabian Stocek ’12, Carl Swenson ’88 (Olympian)

-Eastern Alpine Program: US Ski Team training venue Mittersill/Cannon is the Holderness home training site for the Eastern Alpine USSA/FIS teams and the Franconia Ski Club.
-SL, GS, and SG skiing take place on Homologated Taft Slope and Barons Run serviced by a dedicated T-bar and chairlift with recent upgrades in snowmaking and safety netting.
-Mittersill routinely plays host to regional and national championship series, FIS events, collegiate carnivals and USSA races.
+Mittersill: The US Ski Team venue at Mittersill is Holderness School's home training site for the Eastern Alpine USSA/FIS programs.
+Homologated SL, GS, and SG venues provide for a variety of course setting options and discipline-specific training serviced by surface and aerial lifts.
+Mittersill routinely plays host to regional and national championship series, FIS events, collegiate carnivals, and USSA races.

 Nordic: The Holderness Nordic trails have 10km + of piston bully groomed skiing and 3.5km of lighted skiing.
 Holderness is a regular host site for Eastern Cup races because the trails strike a unique balance of fun and challenge.
-Flexibility allows the Nordic team to utilize Waterville Valley's network which boasts another 60km.
+Flexibility allows the Nordic team to use Waterville Valley's network of trails that boasts another 60km.

 Freestyle, Freeskiing, Snowboarding, and Varsity Alpine: Partnering with Loon Mountain allows our teams access to committed terrain parks and dedicated training lanes.